NeoSchema Reference Guide

 nameargumentsreturns

-Return True if a Class by the given internal ID ID already exists, or False otherwise
+Return True if a Class by the given internal database ID already exists, or False otherwise

 nameargumentsreturns

-Return True if a Class by the given schema ID already exists, or False otherwise
+Return True if a Class by the given uri already exists, or False otherwise

 nameargumentsreturns